jsdpag/mak/readme.txt

 makrccg2 - New implementation of r_CCG optimised for speed.

-makrfgauss - Simple GUI tool for user-guided receptive field (RF) quantification.
-The user provides manual guidance in fitting a 2D isotropic Gaussian to RF mapping data for each electrode.
-First, the user chooses which RF mapping data set(s) to include, then provides starting baseline, centre and width parameters.
-Least-squares linear regression fits are then generated.

 makroc - Compute ROC curves and statistics for a set of spike clusters or a set of time bins.
 That is , compute ROC statistics for the marginals of multivariate data sets.